ghuntley/live/projects/live/checklist.md

 - [ ] Whiteboard/Drawing scene button is functional.

 - [ ] Ensure keyframe is 2 in streaming settings.
-- [ ] Ensure delay is as low as possible in streaming settings.
+- [ ] Ensure that the network buffer is 5 seconds or lower.

 ## go live